Abdominal Aortic Aneurysm (AAA) screening programme

 The aorta is the main blood vessel in the body.
 It runs from your heart down through your chest and your abdomen.
 In some people, as they get older, the wall of the aorta in the abdomen can become weak.
 It can then start to expand and form a bulge or balloon, this is called an aneurysm.

-Men are six times more likely to develop an aneurysm than a woman.
+Men are six times more likely to develop an aneurysm than women.
 The chance of having an aneurysm increases with age.
 You are at greater risk if you are or have been a smoker, you have hypertension (high blood pressure), your parent or sibling has, or has been treated for an AAA.

 Is an abdominal aortic aneurysm serious?